stelzinga/MF/MGT_80.Tools.md

 Once the Operating Model has been completed as a one-off it should be maintained regularly.
 ________________________________________
 ## COM (Framework)
-A Current Operating Model focusses on what the Operating Model is, and how that ties in to the Tactical Plan.
+A Current Operating Model focuses on what the Operating Model is, and how that ties in to the Tactical Plan.
 It links *all* items of the Profile Tree and as such is actually *not limited* to Planning.
 A COM, a.k.a.
 Operational Plan is based on the Profile.

 The Operating Model is explained above.
 Below follow alternative implementations.